-Note: While using the IF AND formula, so as to evaluate certain conditions, it is important to keep in mind that uppercase and lowercase characters are considered as similar.
+Note: While using the IF AND formula to evaluate certain conditions, it is important to keep in mind that uppercase and lowercase characters are considered similar.
 So, if the objective is to use a case-sensitive version of the IF AND formula, we have to wrap the arguments of AND inside the EXACT function.

 Excel IF AND Function – Example #2

-So far in our earlier example, we were attempting to test two conditions different cells.
+So far, in our earlier example, we were attempting to test two conditions of different cells.
 But in our daily lives, we often encounter situations where we may be required to run multiple tests on the same cell.
 An example that typically demonstrates this is checking if a cell value falls in between two numbers.
-That is where the IF AND function comes in handy!
+That is where the IF AND function come in handy!

 =IF(AND(B2>50, B2<100), “X”, “”)

 If it is required that we include the peripheral values (100 and 50), then we will need to make use of greater than or equal to (>=) operator and the less than or equal to an operator (<=):